CaseyPYZ/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

-Changing the variable "topic" in line 58 of color.py to a path like 'IDD/Colors/<<User>>' is enough to make a process which can change the screen based on a specific user, given that other users in the system play nice.
+Changing the variable "topic" in line 58 of color.py to a path like 'IDD/Colors/User' is enough to establish a process which can change the screen based on a specific user, given that other users in the wider system play nice.
 There is no user authentication, so anyone could technically could publish a color to that User's channel.
 Code is in usercolor.py.

 ### Part E
 ### Make it your own